Friday 30 August 2019

 The value of a scholarship is a 10% reduction of the appropriate fee.
 This may be augmented via a means-tested application for further financial assistance.

-Parents or guardians who need to apply for a means-tested bursary should request a form from Alison More, Fees Administrator by emailing email@example.com or by telephoning 01343 837914.
-The deadline for returning means testing forms for Year 9 entry in 2019 is 24 August 2018.
+Parents or guardians who need to apply for a means-tested bursary should request the appropriate form from the Fees Administrator, Alison More, by emailing email@example.com or by telephoning 01343 837914.
+The deadline for returning means-testing forms is Friday 30 August 2019.
+Later applications will not be considered.

 Specific Bursary Funds